FeerassE/Coding-Interview-Prep/README.md

    print(key)
    print(value)

-# key is a letter, the value is the furthest index of the letter in the string
+# key is a letter, the value is the furthest index of the letter in the string.
-# loops over each letter in the string and saves the letter and the last position it was found in the string, into the dictionary
+# loops over each letter in the string and saves the letter and the last position it was found in
+# the string, into the dictionary.

 myDictionary = {letter:i for i, letter in enumerate(S)}
 ```